damianhakert/damianhakert.github.io/source/_posts/2016-01-15-making-gitlab-better-for-large-open-source-projects.markdown

 We see many of these things happening and have been working on them for a long time, not in the least because we do our development in the open ourselves.

-Here we would like to share our thinking about these issues and what we're planning to do to make things better with GitLab.
+Here we would like to share our thoughts about these issues and what we’re planning to do to make things better with GitLab.

 <!-- more -->